aleshaleksey/fansys23/06-abilities.md

 |Chain          |Form: Line, 17 MP dice |+2 per turn        |120ft|Save         |
 |Arc            |From: Line, 19 MP dice |+2 per 30 degrees  |120ft|Save         |

-When a "form" prerequisite is present, a character must already have an elementalism of the same element with the given form to be able to acquire the new form for that element.
+When a "form" prerequisite is present, a character must already have an elementalism of the same element with the given prerequisite form to be able to acquire the new form for that element.

+___
+#### Foreign Forms
+Normally a character with multiple elements takes forms independently for each element.
+However they may still use the "foreign forms" rule to borrow forms known for one element with other elements:

+If a character knows the same "primary form" for multiple elements, they may use any of its "derived form" for any of those elements, at a cost.
+In order to use a foreign form, the character must expend an MP die.
+Furthermore, in this case, the number of damage dice dealt is equal to the number of MP dice expended.

+For example, if a level 8 character has "Elementalism: Blast" and "Elementalism: Line" for fire, and "Elementalism: Blast" for lightning, they can use "Elementalism: Line" for lightning IF they expend at least one MP die doing so, *however*, the damage with the borrowed "Elementalism: Line (Lightning)" will be **[[MP dice expended]d4 + [WIS]]**, instead of **[[MP dice expended + 2]d4 + [WIS]]**.

 ___
 #### Touch (Elemental Touch)